naruthk/apple-tips/src/content/ios/move-keyboard-cursor-with-force-touch.md

 osVersion: 14
 ---

-Force touching on a key of the keyboard allows you to move the cursur to any place within the input field.
+Force touching on a key of the keyboard allows you to move the cursor to any place within the input field.

 The same principle works on iPadOS too.